 Mindfulness is a well-known therapeutic method that encourages you to focus on the present moment, in a non-judgemental way, whilst accepting and processing any negative thoughts without becoming overwhelmed by them, attaching meaning to them, or trying to stop or change them.

-Once you have learned the principles of mindfulness as part of your therapy sessions, you will be able to practise mindfulness in the future, enabling you to continue processing feelings and thoughts in a healthy way, without becoming overwhelmed or distressed by them.
+Once you've learned the principles of mindfulness as part of your therapy sessions, you'll be able to practise mindfulness in the future, enabling you to continue processing feelings and thoughts in a healthy way, without becoming overwhelmed or distressed by them.

 Seek help for your OCD